What's the best sightseeing strategy for Venice?

 What's the best tour bargain in Venice?

-We recommend taking the Linea Uno (No. 1) vaporetto
+We recommend taking the Linea Uno (No. 1) public water

 from Piazzale Roma to San Marco or beyond, preferably in late evening when the